Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 Hiking time: 1.5 hours

-Sentiero Azzuro—the most famous Cinque Terre hike—connects all the villages, but due to landslides some parts were closed when we visited (check out the status of trail on the official website).
+Sentiero Azzuro—the most famous Cinque Terre hike—connects all five villages, but due to landslides some parts were closed when we visited (check out the status of trail on the official website).
 We decided to hike the part I’m about to describe and what a great decision it was!
 No visit of Cinque Terre would be complete without hiking the Sentiero Azzuro.

-One of the most scenic sections of the Blue Trail (aka Sentiero Azzuro) is definitely the stretch between Corniglia and Vernazza.
+For me, one of the most scenic sections of the Blue Trail (aka Sentiero Azzuro) is definitely the stretch between Corniglia and Vernazza.
 The path winds along the rocky coastline, offering breathtaking views of the sea and the surrounding hills, and passing through vineyards, olive groves, and fragrant shrubs.

 Lovely views and a lovely path on the Sentiero Azzuro hike